Charlie9830/pounder/.github/ISSUE_TEMPLATE/bug_report.md

 about: Report a bug you have encountered

 ---
-*This bug report will be public!
-Do NOT post any personal or private infomation.
-Contact the developer directly should you need to include that information*

 **Describe the bug**
 A clear and concise description of what the bug is.